christiskatsouris/Multivariate/README.md

 $$y_{i,t+h} = \beta_{i0} + \sum_{j=1}^N  \beta_{ij}^{\top} X_{j,t}  + \epsilon_{i, t+h}, \ \ \ \text{for} \ \ t = 1,...,n.$$

 When the number of cross-sectional units N is large we assume a sparse structure for the parameter vector and for estimation purposes we consider a penalised estimation approach.
+Statistical inference under the sparcity scenario when the dimension is larger than the sample size is now an active and challenging field.
+Although, we focus on the multivariate time series perspective here, which implies the presence of a large cross-section of regressors, we can observe that the dimensionality of the problem can grow fast, and thus a traditional multivariate time series model is replaced with a Lasso-type regularization to handle these challenges.

 ### Task 4